sidharthmolugu/Skillsync-Project/README.md

 # Skillsync-Project
-Learning management project to learn Computer science fundamentals

-# SkillSync

-SkillSync is a full-stack Learning Management System with a React.js frontend and an Express.js backend.
+Learning management System to learn Computer science fundamentals SkillSync is a full-stack Learning Management System with a React.js frontend and an Express.js backend.

 ## Project Structure